TWUOnline/ldrs664/_pages/unit-1-learning-activities.md

 </ul>
 &nbsp;

-Go to Unit 1 <a href="https://create.twu.ca/ldrs627-su18/unit-1-topic-2/">Assessment</a> to complete this unit.
+Go to <a href="https://create.twu.ca/ldrs627-su18/unit-1-topic-2/">Unit 1 Assessment</a> to complete this unit.